ccmucdenver/ccm-docs/docs/index.md

 ## Acknowledging CCM

-Use of CCM resources must be acknowledged in all publications
+Use of CCM resources must be acknowledged in all publications.
+Any work using Alderaan must include the NSF grant number.

 **Acknowledging Alderaan**: This work used the computing resources at the Center for Computational Mathematics, Unversity of Colorado Denver, in particular the Alderaan cluster, supported by the National Science Foundation award OAC-2019089.